 The trustees appoint one of their members as chairman (who remains in office as chairman until the start of the meeting of trustees following the next AGM).
 This person is known as IWA’s national chairman.

-Trustees usually meet six times each year, although meetings may take place by electronic means such as telephone calls, video conference call or by exchange of electronic mail.
+Trustees usually meet five times each year, although meetings may take place by electronic means such as telephone calls, video conference call or by exchange of electronic mail.
 Any electronic meeting must be properly structured, recorded and minuted, and the means of such structure and communication to be agreed by all trustees before the meeting takes place.

 See forthcoming Trustee meeting dates.

 Nobody other than the trustees and the company secretary has the right to attend trustees' meetings.
 The company secretary is expected to attend and the trustees may, as they consider appropriate, invite other people to attend in order to ensure that appropriate skills, expertise and knowledge are available.
+There is currently a standing invitation for non-trustee chairmen of national committees and region chairmen to attend.

 Roles and Responsibilities